-How to Change Your Car's Oil: Step-by-Step DIY Guide
+How to Change Car Oil: Step-by-Step DIY Guide

 Cost Savings

 A typical oil change at a shop costs $40 to $100 depending on oil type and location.
 Doing it yourself costs $25 to $50 in materials.
-Over the life of a vehicle, DIY oil changes can save you $1,000 or more, and the job takes just 20 to 30 minutes once you know the process.
+If you are deciding whether to DIY or hire a professional, learning to change your oil is one of the easiest places to start.
+Over the life of a vehicle, doing your own oil changes can help you save money by $1,000 or more, and the job takes just 20 to 30 minutes once you know the process.

 Understanding Motor Oil Types